Chapter Bylaws

 Local Chapter delegates and alternates to the National Convention will be elected by members of Phoenix DSA.
 Elections for the National Convention delegation will be held on the schedule announced by the national organization.

-ARTICLE XII.
+ARTICLE XIII.
 Prohibited Activity

 Phoenix DSA will not engage in activity prohibited by the IRS guidelines established for 501(c)(4) organizations or similar rules established by the state of Arizona.
 Nor will Phoenix DSA engage in any activity prohibited by resolutions adopted by DSA’s National Convention or DSA’s National Political Committee.

-ARTICLE XIII.
+ARTICLE XIV.
 Priority Campaigns.

 Section 1.
 Definition.